GreenGraf/killarney-national-park/README.md

 ## Credits

 I like to say a massive "Thank You" to my mentor, Ben Kavanagh.
 He's a fantastic motivator and extremely helpful.
-Also a big thanks to all the helpful people in the Slack community, especially Dave !
+Also a big thanks to all the helpful people in the Slack community!

 ### Content